-Since the construction of the new road scheme around Mutford Bridge in the 1990s, and the restriction of traffic to a south bound direction of travel there is an opportunity to bring back a 'local' feel to southern part of Bridge Road adjacent to Nicholas Everitt Park and better link the entrances to the Park.
+Since the construction of the new road scheme around Mutford Bridge in the 1990s, and the partial restriction of traffic to a south bound direction of travel there is an opportunity to reinforce the 'local' feel to the southern part of Bridge Road adjacent to Nicholas Everitt Park and provide better links to the entrances to the Park.

 - A visual gateway into Bridge Road could be provided by extending the paving of the eastern end of The Boulevard into the street.
-This would also allow a better connection between Bridge Road and the Broad. - Nicholas Everitt Park The main semi-circular entrance to Nicholas Everitt Park could be given more prominence and integrated with Bridge Road through sympathetic landscaping such as changes to the texture and materials of the road surface and pavements and extending these into or across the road, tree planting etc. - The short term car parking in the semi-circular entrance area is visually intrusive and inappropriate if this entrance to the park is given more prominence.
-Consideration should be given to relocating the short-term parking into an area in the main Nicholas Everitt car park.
-This would provide opportunities for other activities such as occasional street markets etc. - On-street parking the layout of the street could be improved to restrict the on-street parking to allow space for local businesses to spill out onto the pavement.
-Whilst the existing traffic access arrangements could be maintained, the road could be designated as a pedestrian priority area, making it a more attractive area for local residents and visitors and opening up opportunities for local businesses. - General enhancement of the street widening of pavements and sympathetic planting - Improvements in the design of some of the shopfronts and facia signs - Improvements to the design and facia signs of the block at the northern end of the east side.
+This would also allow a better connection between Bridge Road and the Broad. - Nicholas Everitt Park The main semi-circular entrance to Nicholas Everitt Park (The Crescent) could be given more prominence and integrated with Bridge Road through sympathetic landscaping such as changes to the texture and materials of the car park and road surfaces and pavements and extending these into or across the road.
+The existing parking spaces could be re-configured to allow a small amount of tree planting to soften the appearance of the area. - Improved signage and reconfiguration of the road layout at the southern junction of Bridge Road with the A1117 to prevent traffic entering Bridge Road, to improve pedestrian safety. - Enhancing the current layout of Bridge Road (such as widening pavements and limited planting) to improve conditions for pedestrians, and consider designating this part of Bridge Road as a pedestrian priority area. - Regular maintenance of the landspring drain. - Re-establish link between broad and duck pond to prevent stagnation. - Improvements in the design of some of the shop fronts and facia signs - Improvements to the design and facia signs of the block at the northern end of the east side.